ukoquique-proves/HighLevel-AlexiaEssay/Proyecto-/STRATEGY.md

 Our primary objective is to build a robust, end-to-end CRM automation workflow.
 We have successfully completed the initial phases, including lead validation and mock AI ad generation.

+---

+### Historical Context

+For details on previous pivots, including the Ariaia integration and product commercialization strategy, see [BUSINESS_STRATEGY_UPDATE.md](./BUSINESS_STRATEGY_UPDATE.md).

 We are currently in **Phase 3: CRM Integration**.
 However, direct integration with the HighLevel API is **currently blocked**.
 This is because the available HighLevel account is a free/trial version, which does not grant the necessary API access to create private applications and generate authentication tokens.

 ---